lingaoqiming/lingaoqiming.github.com/index.md

 I've had a chance to work on some really cool projects.
 I'm really enjoying my job so it's going to be a little bittersweet when I head back to school, but I really enjoy school so I'm also kinda looking forward to it.
-I eventually want to do a start-up (who does not?), but like most people, I have not found an idea I deem *good enough* to actually pursue veraciously.
+I eventually want to do a start-up (who doesn't?), but like most people, I have not found an idea I deem *good enough* to actually pursue veraciously.